DivyambariBK/Real-time-chat-application-using-Cpp-sockets-/README.md

-# 💬 Multi-Client Chat Application (Sasken Internship 2025)
+# 💬 Multi-Client Chat Application
+*Sasken Internship Program 2025*

 A **multi-client chatroom application** built using **C++ socket programming** as part of the **Sasken Internship 2025** project.
 This project demonstrates the use of basic **TCP/IP socket programming**, **multithreading**, and **client-server architecture** using **Linux OS**.